way2ml/way2ml.github.io/doc/blogs/sphinx.md

 ```

 ## Latex equations
-Make sure the `conf.py` has this setting, which will auto numbering the equations.
+Make sure the `conf.py` file has this setting, which will auto-number the equations.
 ```bash
 extensions = [
     "myst_parser",